stack-of-tasks/sot-doc/doc/Tutorial_Release_SOT_Packages.md

         "oauth_token": "295a7188fbfc36f9esdsdsdqssjd21s2d1"
     }

+If you have a two-factor authentication enabled follow this tutorial (Step 2) : http://wiki.ros.org/bloom/Tutorials/GithubManualAuthorization

 Make sure that the .gitmodules file is clean without unmet path target.
 Because it can result in errors during the release.

 \subsection release_repository Create a github repository for the release